1984 Geneva Open

 The 1984 Geneva Open was a men's tennis tournament played on clay courts that was part of the 1984 Volvo Grand Prix.
 It was played at Geneva in Switzerland from 17 September through 23 September 1984.
 Fifth-seeded Aaron Krickstein won the singles title.
-Fifth-seeded Aaron Krickstein won the singles title.
 The doubles final could not be played due to rain.
 It was rescheduled to the first day of the 1984 Stockholm Open tournament in late October and was played on the indoor hard courts of the Kungliga tennishallen.